lightsighter/Weft/README.md

 machine size (`-m`) may need to be specified depending on the kernel being compiled.
 Below are the two ways that we invoke the CUDA compiler on all of our example kernels for the Fermi and Kepler architectures respectively.
-Each of example

     $ nvcc -ptx -lineinfo -m64 -arch=compute\_20 source.cu
     $ nvcc -ptx -lineinfo -m64 -arch=compute\_35 source.cu